ENGLIT 217-4001 Mythology

 Mode: In person

-Survey of selected texts from the breadth of traditions in later American literature, with its diversity of texts from the period’s major literary movements.
-Emphasizing critical reading and written analysis, the course traces the continued development of American literary thought and culture from the Civil War to the present.
+Survey of selected texts from the breadth of traditions in early American literature, with its diversity of texts from the period’s major literary movements.
+Emphasizing critical reading and written analysis, the course traces the continued development of American literary thought and culture from the colonial era to the Civil War.